tasmota/mgos32-to-tasmota32/README.md

 6. The Web frontend does not react anymore now.
 7. Connect to the newly opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (**full Internet access needed**).
 ### ⚠️ NEEDED ⚠️ Convert to Tasmota Safeboot and update to latest Tasmota release
 8. Configure the device using Tasmota Auto configuration.
-(Configuration > Auto-configuration > Select new auto-configuration) Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with the next firmware update).
+(Configuration > Auto-configuration > Select new auto-configuration) Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with the next boot).
 9. Wait until the device is online again.
 Takes 1-2 minutes
 11. Under consoles, open the Partition Wizard and start the Safeboot Conversion by hitting the button "Start Migration".
 The conversion will update to the latest Tasmota version too.
 12. Wait until the device is online again.
 Takes 1-2 minutes